How can student support in management studies be improved?

 What unique challenges do management students face?

-Management students balance theory with practice and need collaboration that works.
-Cohorts value breadth and choice but report friction around group work and the mechanics of collaboration.
-They also expect visible pathways into careers and entrepreneurship, not just content.
-Support should prioritise fast responses, consistent signposting, and staff visibility, with additional attention to disabled students who report weaker support experiences than their peers.
+Management students need support that matches a subject built around applied work, collaboration, and employability.
+Cohorts value breadth and choice, but they also report friction around group work and unclear collaboration processes.
+They expect visible routes into careers and entrepreneurship, not just strong teaching.
+The practical takeaway is to make help fast to access, easy to navigate, and visible through staff presence, with extra attention for disabled students who report weaker support experiences than their peers.

 How should feedback on assignments be improved?

-Students need feedback they can use.
-In this subject area, sentiment around Feedback is net negative and students describe uncertainty about expectations.
-Programmes should publish annotated exemplars, checklist‑style rubrics and marking guides; calibrate markers; and set service levels for return times.
-Treat feedback as a dialogue by scheduling brief follow‑ups, using assessment brief “unpack” sessions, and aligning formative and summative tasks so comments translate into the next submission.
+Useful feedback should help students improve the next piece of work, not just explain the last mark.
+In this subject area, sentiment around Feedback is net negative and students describe uncertainty about expectations, which aligns with wider concerns about assessment methods in management studies.
+Programmes should publish annotated exemplars, checklist-style rubrics, and marking guides, calibrate markers, and set service levels for return times.
+Treat feedback as a dialogue by scheduling brief follow-ups, using assessment brief "unpack" sessions, and aligning formative and summative tasks so comments feed directly into the next submission.

 What support do students need for international work placements?

-International exposure strengthens confidence and employability, but access and preparation often vary by programme.
-As placements are less common in management studies than in some disciplines, departments should expand employer networks, make eligibility and timelines transparent, and provide pre‑departure preparation (including intercultural and practical briefings).
-Where placements are limited, signpost year‑abroad, live projects and consultancy briefs as credible alternatives that deliver similar benefits.
+Well-supported international placements can build confidence and employability, but students need clearer preparation and fairer access.
+As placements are less common in management studies than in some disciplines, departments should expand employer networks, make eligibility and timelines transparent, link students to career guidance for management studies students, and provide pre-departure preparation, including intercultural and practical briefings.
+Where placements are limited, signpost year-abroad opportunities, live projects, and consultancy briefs as credible alternatives that deliver similar benefits.

 How does variability in lecturer engagement and departmental support affect outcomes?

+Consistent staff engagement reduces uncertainty and stops students chasing answers across multiple channels, a pattern also visible in management students' feedback on academic staff communication.
 Students thrive when staff are accessible and departments follow through.
-Standardise office hours and response windows, make ownership of queries visible, and embed brief, regular drop‑ins at assessment pinch points.
-Departments can stabilise the student journey by coordinating workshops, mentoring and industry events on a predictable cadence, reducing the need for students to chase information across multiple channels.
+Standardise office hours and response windows, make ownership of queries visible, and embed brief, regular drop-ins at assessment pinch points.
+Departments can stabilise the student journey by coordinating workshops, mentoring, and industry events on a predictable cadence.

 How has COVID-19 changed expectations in management studies?

-The pivot to online revealed the need for explicit expectations and reliable digital delivery.
-When modules use remote or hybrid approaches, set norms for interaction, response times and group work, and keep a single, authoritative source for materials and updates.
-Students continue to expect user‑friendly platforms, prompt technical support, and opportunities to discuss complex topics synchronously.
+Students now expect digital delivery to be as clear and dependable as face-to-face teaching.
+The pivot to online exposed the need for explicit expectations and reliable systems.
+When modules use remote or hybrid approaches, set norms for interaction, response times, and group work, and keep a single, authoritative source for materials and updates.
+Students also expect user-friendly platforms, prompt technical support, and opportunities to discuss complex topics synchronously.

 What proactive support do students need for mental health?

-Demanding workloads and group assessments can escalate stress.
-Programmes should provide rapid triage with named case ownership, accessible communications, and proactive follow‑ups until resolution.
-Staff training to spot distress, plus peer‑support networks and scheduled check‑ins around major assessments, help students manage pressure and sustain engagement.
+Proactive support helps students stay engaged before stress turns into disengagement.
+Demanding workloads and group assessments can escalate pressure quickly.
+Programmes should provide rapid triage with named case ownership, accessible communications, and proactive follow-ups until resolution.
+Staff training to spot distress, plus peer-support networks and scheduled check-ins around major assessments, help students manage pressure and sustain engagement.

 What will it take to deliver better support for management students?

-Prioritise assessment clarity and reliable operations, keep careers activity visible, and ensure consistent, accessible support for all students.
-Evidence shows most students feel well‑supported, yet uneven experiences in assessment and access to help undermine progress.
-Departments that publish standards, track time‑to‑resolution, and share outcomes build trust and improve progression for diverse cohorts.
+Better support for management students depends on clear assessment, reliable scheduling and day-to-day operations, and visible routes to help.
+Evidence shows most students feel well supported, yet uneven experiences in assessment and access to help still undermine progress.
+Departments that publish service standards, track time to resolution, and share outcomes build trust and improve progression for diverse cohorts.

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces where support is working and where tone dips.
-It tracks topic volume and sentiment over time from provider to programme, compares like‑for‑like across subject areas and demographics, and exports concise, anonymised briefs for programme teams and services.
-You can segment by cohort or site, monitor resolution times, and evidence improvements in areas such as assessment clarity, timetabling communications and access for disabled students.
+Student Voice Analytics shows where support is working, where sentiment dips, and which issues need attention first.
+It tracks topic volume and sentiment over time from provider to programme, compares like-for-like across subject areas and demographics, and exports concise, anonymised briefs for programme teams and services.
+Use it to segment by cohort or site, monitor resolution times, and evidence improvements in assessment clarity, timetabling communications, placements, and access for disabled students.

 Request a walkthrough